How To Make A Self Improvement Plan That Works For Real

 Do not believe everything you read.

-2. Because you’re forgetting that your own mind and brain are the keys
+2. Don’t forget that your own mind and brain are the keys

 Your mind and your brain are the most powerful forces you will ever know.